gvarsanyi/apid/README.md

 ## client.connect(daemon_entry_absolute_path[, options][, ready_callback_function])
 Connects to APID daemon as a client, fires up the daemon if not running yet

+Useful options:
+- *cwd*: set a current working directory for the daemon (if not running yet)
+- *coffeePath*: if you want to fire up a coffee-script daemon you may have to specify a coffee-script library path to require
+- *stdout* and *stderr*: broadcast daemon's STDOUT and/or STDERR outputs to client's console
+- *timeout*: (in seconds) max wait time for socket creation.
+Big projects with a lot of syncronous boot tasks (like a ton of modules to require) may take a while to fire up.
+Default is 5 seconds, but it can be set between 0..30 seconds.

 ## apid.server
 Server instance.
 Utilize it for creating daemons.